emmanuelnk/GetMeUpAndRunning/README.md

 ## How to add apt/snap programs
-Simply create a new file under the relevant category.
+- Simply create a new `.sh` file under the relevant category.
+- You can also create new categories, just remeber to add them in the `categories_arr` in the `descriptions.sh` file
+- The order of insatallation of categories is determined by the order of categories in `categories_arr`.

+### Example - Adding new software
-For example if I want to add `gimp` to GMUAR.
+If I want to add `gimp` to GMUAR.
 I consider it a category `desktop` software:
 ```bash
 touch categories/desktop/gimp.sh
 ```